Haihaya kingdom

-In the Mahabharata epic, the Haihaya kingdom (also spelled Heheya, Haihaya, Haiheya, Heiheya, etc.) is one of the kingdoms ruled by Chandravanshi (Yadava) kings in central and western India.
+In the Mahabharata epic, the Haihaya kingdom (also spelled Heheya, Haihaya, Haiheya, Heiheya, etc.) is one of the kingdoms ruled by Chandravamsha (Yadava) kings in central and western India.
 It was ruled by Kartavirya Arjuna, who defeated Ravana.
 Its capital was Mahishmati on the banks of river Narmada in present-day Madhya Pradesh.
 Talajangha was an allied kingdom to the east of Heheya.
 They conquered many other kingdoms of India until enmity with the warrior Bhargavas resulted in their demise.
-Parasurama was the Bhargava leader who ended the kingdom.
+Parashurama was the Bhargava leader who ended the kingdom.

 Haihaya clans

 The Haihayas (हैहय) were an ancient confederacy of five ganas (clans), who claimed their common ancestry from Yadu.
 According to the Harivamsha Purana (34.1898) Haihaya was the great-grandson of Yadu and grandson of Sahasrajit.
 In the Vishnu Purana (IV.11), all the five Haihaya clans are mentioned together as the Talajanghas.
 The five Haihaya clans were Vitihotra, Sharyata, Bhoja, Avanti and Tundikera.
 The Haihayas were native to the present-day Malwa region of Western Madhya Pradesh.
 The Puranas style the Haihayas as the first ruling dynasty of Avanti.